-When planning a multilingual event, there are several practical aspects to consider.
+When planning a multilingual event, there are several practical aspects to consider with regards to interpreting equipment.
 Some of the questions I usually ask my clients are:

 - How big is the event?

 - How long do you expect it to last?
 Do you have a timetable/an agenda?

 - What’s the subject matter?
 Are reference materials available?

 - What language(s) do they speak well enough to comfortably convey their message to the target audience?

 - Tell me more about the venue, e.g. is it a conference centre, an office, a trade show, outdoors?